OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-A stunning B&B that effortlessly mixes old and new.
-Casa Blanca is located in a beautiful 200-year-old building on an attractive street in Les Chartrons neighbourhood in Bordeaux, only a few minutes’ walk from the public garden.
-There are five guest rooms, all very large in size, and three of these have some form of private outside spaces (one has a little balcony, another a roof top, and the third a terrace).
+Casa Blance is a stunning B&B that effortlessly mixes old and new in a 200-year-old building on an attractive street in Les Chartrons neighbourhood in Bordeaux, only a few minutes’ walk from the public garden.
+There are five guest rooms, all very large in size, and three of these have some form of private outside space (one has a little balcony, another a rooftop, and the third a terrace).
 The decor is incredibly stylish throughout.
-Breakfast is served in the dining room each morning and there’s the option to book ahead for seasonal dinner.
+Breakfast is served in the dining room each morning, and there’s the option to book ahead for seasonal dinner.

-An exquisite guesthouse in the heart of Bordeaux.
-If you’re looking for a really special occasion, “Les étoiles” room is a bedroom under the stars, literally.
-Located at the top of the house, this room has a glass roof so you can watch the stars.
-There’s also a private terrace with swimming pool.
-The other rooms are also gorgeous, as is the breakfast served daily.
-La Course even has its own wine cellar for tastings.
+La Course is an exquisite guesthouse in the heart of Bordeaux.
+If you’re looking for a really special occasion, book the Manon dans les Étoiles room – it is a bedroom under the stars, literally.
+Located at the top of the house, this room has a glass roof so you can gaze up at the twinkling night sky, and also contains a private terrace with a swimming pool.
+The other rooms are equally as gorgeous, decorated with individual touches, including canopied beds and freestanding tubs.
+Pains au chocolat, fresh bread, jams and yoghurt are among the breakfast offerings, plus La Course even has its own wine cellar for tastings.

 La Maison Odeia is bathed in so much natural light it’s easy to forget you’re inside.
-This beautifully thought out B&B by Camille and William is furnished to a high standard with modern Scandinavian decor.
-Located on a residential street with an attractive terrace and jacuzzi, this property lends itself well for those wanting to be close to the city centre but without the noise.
-The owners also offer parking in their garage at €10 a day.
+This beautifully decorated B&B is owned by Camille and William, who have furnished the house to a high standard with modern Scandinavian decor.
+Located on a residential street with an attractive terrace and jacuzzi, this property lends itself well to those wanting to be close to the city centre but without the noise.
+The owners also offer covered on-site parking for €10 per day.